PhyreEngine/conda-scwrl4/README.md

 ## Building

-You will need to set the `$CONDA_SOURCES` environment variable to a path containing the SCWRL4 installer, which should be placed in `$CONDA_SOURCES/conda-scwrl4/install_Scwrl4_Linux`.
+You will need to set the `$CONDA_SOURCES` environment variable to a path containing the SCWRL4 installer.
 You will also need to set the `$SCWRL_USER` environment variable to the name of the SCWRL licence holder.

 You can then build this package by running `./build`.